dancer1325/localstack-documentation/content/en/references/init-hooks.md

 ### Execution order and script failures

+* Scripts
+  * sorted and executed | alphanumerical order
+  * if they are placed | subdirectories -> scripts
+    * | parent folders are executed first
+    * directories -- are traversed in --
+      * alphabetical order
+      * depth first
+  * if an init script fails -> remaining scripts will STILL be executed in order
+  * requirements to consider a script as `ERROR`
+    * shell script / returns non-zero exit code
+    * Python script / raises an exception -- during its -- execution

+## Status endpoint

 * TODO:
-Scripts are sorted and executed in alphanumerical order.
-If you use subdirectories, scripts in parent folders are executed first, and then the directories are traversed in alphabetical order, depth first.
-If an init script fails, the remaining scripts will still be executed in order.
-A script is considered in `ERROR` state if it is a shell script and returns with a non-zero exit code, or if a Python script raises an exception during its execution.

-## Status endpoint

 There is an additional endpoint at `localhost:4566/_localstack/init` which returns the state of the initialization procedure.
 Boot scripts (scripts placed in `boot.d`) are currently always in the `UNKNOWN` state, since they are executed outside the LocalStack process and we don't know whether they have been successfully executed or not.